miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 That was Heinlein.
 Friday.

+I was looking for the Jobs to my Woz all this time in the likes of Marc Rifkin, Ed Flocco or Steven Elsner.
+I recognize you all as representatives of other vibes than the Artistic Sharks, Apple.
+That's Mike Rubin.
+Levites always answer to Rubins or Koens.
+I mean we Levites carry the Ark.
+You wanna carry the Ark?

+One peek and you're dead.
+And that's just for starters.
+There's the heat and the radiation.
+You have no idea the effort I go through to get my 100 rotations.
+And you know what?
+I'm pretty fucking sick of it.
+I'd rather end the game then go through another 48 years miserable like this.

+GAME OVER

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>
 ## Categories